akmn35/new.dist/README.md

 #> [1] 0.3115553
 ```

-`qnoPDD` quantile function for a new one parameter discrete distribution
+`qnoPDD` Quantile function for a New One Parameter Discrete Distribution
-with scale(theta) parameters.
+with scale (theta) parameters.

 ``` r
 library(new.dist)